Meanings of 'Vedic'

 Meditation may help in getting more and more knowledge day by day.

 Stress is deranging to health, and perhaps also to one's mind, on levels where such as psychosomatic diseases get established - in the aura.
 Stress is no little culprit in life.
-It has killed millions, estimatedly, and is a contributing cause in over half of all medical diseases, by a concervative estimate.
-(Smith et al, 505)
+It has killed millions, estimatedly, and is estimatedly a contributing cause in 70 to 90 percent of medical diseases.

 Transcendental Meditation goes a long way to assist people who want to get it better and not be victims of massive stress and its dangerous repercussions - such as stress-related diseases.
 Great calm, relaxation and deepening insights may tie in with one another.